Congratulations, Oberlin student: You have worked hard to get to this next step in your academic career. We are proud of your accomplishments.

 - Graduation Term Selection: Select the graduation date for the term you intend to complete your requirements and Press Continue.

-- Graduation Ceremony Selection: Select 'Yes', 'No' or 'Undecided' to indicate if you plan to attend the Comencement Ceremony in spring and Press Continue.
+- Graduation Ceremony Selection: Select 'Yes', 'No' or 'Undecided' to indicate if you plan to attend the tentative Senior Class Celebration in spring and Press Continue.

 - Diploma Name Selection: Select your current name from the drop-down box.
 Press Continue.
 You will have the option to change your name on the next screen.

 - Diploma Name Selection: Your First, Middle (if provided), Last Name and Suffix (if provided) are indicated on this screen.
-This is how your name will appear on your diploma, in the Commencement Program, and the names which Deans read as you cross the stage.
+This is how your name will appear on your diploma.
 If you wish to make changes, you may do so now.
 Please note we will generally accept requests for variations of your name; for example, a middle initial instead of your full middle name, a shorter first name (Jon instead of Jonathan).
 We cannot list a completely different name on your diploma than what is on your academic record.
 Press Continue.

 - Graduation Application Summary: Review the summary to ensure the accuracy of your information.
 Press the Submit Request button at the bottom of the page.